ytmytm/c64-beamracer-subleq/README.md

 Reference SUBLEQ implementations use a special memory address (-1, $FFFF) for I/O. For example writing something to $FFFF means printing out a character in Forth implementation linked below.

+Data exchange can be done through memory ports in both directions, but only when SUBLEQ program is not running.
+It's easy to start the program - just enable Display List.

-We don't have this luxury here, but there are some ways how SUBLEQ program can indicate that is has completed:
+There are some ways how SUBLEQ program can indicate to the host computer that is has completed:

 * it can modify VM's display list and just make it stop by writing END opcode into it or by encoding a write to control register
 * it can make display list write a special value to one of VIC registers